bugsnag/bugsnag-ruby/README.md

 ### Rails Apps

 In any rails controller you can define a `before_bugsnag_notify` callback, which allows you to add this additional data by calling `add_tab` on the exception notification object.
+Please see the [Notification Object](#notification-object) for details on the notification parameter.

 ```ruby
 class MyController < ApplicationController